 Students who have completed the Bachelor of Education (University Transfer) can apply for admission to the Aboriginal Teacher Education Program (ATEP) offered in partnership with the University of Alberta.

-UnBQ is proud to host the ATEP cohort (2016-2018) and is excited to build a pathway from the Bachelor of Arts in Cree for language teachers.
+UnBQ was proud to host the ATEP cohort (2016-2018) and is excited to build a pathway from the Bachelor of Arts in Cree for language teachers.

 The mission of the Bachelor of Education (University Transfer) is to prepare teachers of the highest quality, who are grounded in Indigenous Knowledge, to serve First Nations and public schools in Alberta.